robeespi/Fraud-detection-on-accounting-financial-systems/README.md

 https://arxiv.org/pdf/1709.05254.pdf  Schreyer, Marco.
 Sattarov, Timur   Dengel, Andreas   Reimer, Bernd Borth,Damian(2019).
 Detection of Anomalies in Large-Scale Accounting Data using Deep Autoencoder Networks

-However, fraudster always Kinds ways to violate known scenarios leading unsupervised approaches to suboptimal performance.
+However, fraudster always find new ways to violate known scenarios leading unsupervised approaches to suboptimal performance.
+As a result, this notebook explore semi-supervised and weakly supervised approach to detect fraud.

+ + Semi-supervised: A fraction of the anomalies are identified and then labelled, all clases of anomalies are identified.
+ + Weakly-supervised:  A fraction of the anomalies are identified and then labelled, but not all clasess of anomalies are identified.

 * Solution: